 The composition of muscle plays a crucial role in determining its calorie burning potential.
 Muscles with a higher proportion of lean mass, such as protein and water, tend to have a higher metabolic rate.
 This is because protein is more metabolically active than fat, and water helps facilitate metabolic processes.
 So, having a higher percentage of lean muscle can result in greater calorie burning throughout the day.

-See also How many calories in a cheese bun
+See also How many calories are in a large chili from wendy's

 2. Muscle mass